How to help and care for a friend after miscarriage or stillbirth

-7. If you are a person of faith then please pray, pray, pray.
+7. If you are a person of faith, pray.

 8. Don’t forget dad.

+Put together a care package or buy her a thoughtful gift.
 While it’s not about buying something expensive, it will mean the world to your friend to receive a thoughtful gift that communicates “I see your pain and I care.”
 Consider buying your friend a book on miscarriage, a gift certificate for a day spa, or another comfort item such as chocolates or a bottle of wine.
-(I’ve written an entire post about this if you’d like more gift ideas or how to create a care package for a friend after miscarriage.)